haikll/haikll/README.md

 - 👋 Hi, I’m @haikll
 - 👀 I’m interested in football and basketball
-- 🌱 I’m currently learning network and telecommunication
+- 🌱 I’m currently studying Bachelor in Game Development Technology

 <!---
 haikll/haikll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.